JabRef/user-documentation/en/faqgeneral.md

 A: In **Options → Manage external file types** you can add arbitrary types.

 ## Q: When an organization is provided as author, my BibTeX style doesn't recognize it.
-For instance, “European Commission” is converted to “Commission, E.”.
+For instance, why is “European Commission” converted to “Commission, E.”.?

 A: Use curly braces to tell BibTeX to keep your author field as is: `{European Commission}`.
 In BibLaTeX, you can use `label = {EC}` to have `EC05` as label for a publication of the European Commission in the year 2005.